aanghelidi/blog/content/about/index.md

 ---

 Hi!
 My name is Alain Anghelidi.
-I'm a former Data Scientist currently working as an MLOps Engineer whose goal is to build robust and efficient machine learning systems into production.
+I'm a former Data Scientist currently working as an Machine Learning Engineer whose goal is to build robust and efficient machine learning systems into production.

 I have a background in **aerospace engineering** where I studied **autonomous airborne systems**.
 Then I became interested in **predictive maintenance** using various artificial